 Between April 2017 and March 2018, we loaned 2,548 items to 166 UK cultural institutions (many on long-term loan) with 308 objects loaned to 25 international venues.

-Rocket, one of the most famous locomotives in the world, is on loan to the Discovery Museum in Newcastle from 22 June to 9 September 2018 for the Great Exhibition of the North and then at the Museum of Science and Industry in Manchester from 22 September 2018 to 21 April 2019.
+Rocket, one of the most famous locomotives in the world, is on loan to the Discovery Museum in Newcastle from 22 June to 9 September 2018 for the Great Exhibition of the North and then at the Science and Industry Museum in Manchester from 22 September 2018 to 21 April 2019.

 The Soyuz spacecraft that carried British ESA astronaut Tim Peake to the International Space Station and back, together with his Sokol spacesuit, are on loan to the National Museum of Scotland in Edinburgh from 17 May to 4 August 2018 and then at Peterborough Cathedral from 11 August to 5 November 2018.